Circular Economy

 (GRI 3-3c., 3-3d., 3-3e., 3-3f.)

-OR is committed to conducting sustainable business practices by announcing its sustainability management policy in 2022, including a review of the QSHE policy in 2024, which aims at reducing the environmental impact of company activities.
-Additionally, OR has set the Triple Bottom Line (3P) strategy, focusing on People, Planet, and Performance, by establishing indicators for Responsible Consumption and Production (RCP) as one of the Healthy Environment Goals within the OR 2030 Goals.
+OR is committed to conducting sustainable business practices by announcing and reviewing its Sustainability Management Policy and QSHE Policy annually, which aims at reducing the environmental impact of company activities.
+Additionally, OR has set the Triple Bottom Line (3P) strategy, focusing on People, Planet, and Performance, by establishing targets to reduce waste generated from waste retail as part of its long-term organizational targets under the OR 2030 Goals.
 This strategy aims to reduce the use of natural resources and promote waste management that maximizes resource reuse and decoupling.
 The Sustainability, Quality, Safety, Health, and Environment Department has been assigned to drive the implementation of the established strategies and goals.

 Circular Economy Strategy

-OR conducts its business by adopting the principles and concepts of Circular Economy, which is the key to achieving the Sustainable Development Goals.
-OR integrates and applies the concept to all OR establishments to focus on resource management for the most value and reduce the use of new resources from the design process to extending the shelf life of the packaging, changing consumer behavior, reducing waste caused by the production process, as well as waste disposal after the end of its service life.
+OR emphasizes resource management for the most value and reduces the use of new resources from the design process to extend the shelf life of the packaging, changing consumer behavior, reducing waste caused by the production process, as well as waste disposal after the end of its service life.

 1. Reduce (New Resource Extraction): Reducing the use of natural resources by: